 - Machining of the cylinder head is allowed.
-Combustion chamber volume as measured with the LAD tool. - Minimum:......13.4 cc - 2.
+Combustion chamber volume as measured with the LAD tool. - 2.
 The outside of the head may be painted. - Piston assembly: Non-tech, but diameter must be within OE specifications. - g.
 Crankcase & external modifications: Crankcase mating surfaces and ports may be machined.
 The crankcase may be repaired to original dimensions from incidental damage.
 No other modifications to the crankcase are allowed.